-- 3. Dioxin/furan emissions MECA has partnered with EPA on the SCR dioxin test program that is nearing an end at EPA's Ann Arbor laboratory.
-As EPA indicated in their straw man proposal issued prior to the July 20 workshop, testing to date has shown no evidence for dioxin production over a Cu-zeolite SCR catalyst.
-The complete test matrix for this program is expected to be finished by the end of this year.
-If the results continue to show no evidence for any dioxin or furan formation over Cu-zeolite SCR catalysts, MECA believes that OEM or retrofit SCR systems that utilize Cu-zeolite catalysts in configurations similar to the configurations tested by EPA should be certified or verified without the need for the manufacturer to submit any additional test data. - 4.
+- 3. Dioxin/furan emissions MECA has partnered with EPA on the SCR dioxin test program that was completed in late 2010 at EPA's Ann Arbor laboratory.
+As EPA indicated in their straw man proposal issued prior to the July 20, 2010 workshop, results from the EPA test program and other similar test programs conducted in Europe or by engine manufacturers have shown no evidence for dioxin production over either Cu-zeolite or Fe-zeolite SCR catalysts.
+Based on these results, MECA believes that OEM or retrofit SCR systems that utilize Cu-zeolite catalysts in configurations similar to the configurations tested by EPA should be certified or verified without the need for the manufacturer to submit any additional test data. - 4.
 Vanadia SCR catalysts Vanadia SCR catalysts have already seen wide scale commercial use for controlling NOx emissions from stationary sources.
 MECA understands the issues related to the thermal stability of these catalysts and the potential sublimation of vanadium-containing species from vanadia-based SCR catalysts that are operated at elevated temperatures.
-MECA, manufacturers of SCR catalysts, and SCR catalyst raw material suppliers have already initiated a dialogue with EPA on defining a suitable test method for determining the sublimation temperature of vanadium-containing species from these catalysts.
+MECA, manufacturers of SCR catalysts, and SCR catalyst raw material suppliers are engaged in a dialogue with EPA on defining a suitable test method for determining the sublimation temperature of vanadium-containing species from these catalysts.
 MECA is committed to work with EPA and ARB on reaching an agreement on a test method that can be used to define the thermal stability of these catalysts.
 Establishing any requirements on thermal limits from these catalyst requires an understanding of what vanadium-containing species may be sublimation products, the potential that these species will exit the tailpipe (rather than condense elsewhere in the exhaust system), and the health risks associated with the emission of any of these species in the exhaust.

-In addition to these comments specific to urea-SCR catalyst systems, MECA would also like to note that development efforts are continuing on alternative mobile source NOx emission reduction technologies that do not employ the use of an on-board source of a liquid urea-based reductant (e.g., hydrocarbon-SCR catalysts that employ diesel fuel or E85 as a reductant or combinations of lean NOx adsorber catalysts and SCR catalysts that generate ammonia during lean NOx adsorber regeneration and subsequently store this ammonia on a downstream SCR catalyst for use in NOx reduction).
+In addition to these comments specific to urea-SCR catalyst systems, MECA would also like to note again that development efforts are continuing on alternative mobile source NOx emission reduction technologies that do not employ the use of an on-board source of a liquid urea-based reductant (e.g., hydrocarbon-SCR catalysts that employ diesel fuel or E85 as a reductant or combinations of lean NOx adsorber catalysts and SCR catalysts that generate ammonia during lean NOx adsorber regeneration and subsequently store this ammonia on a downstream SCR catalyst for use in NOx reduction).
+The technical program at the 2011 SAE International Congress held in Detroit in April 2011 included technical papers/presentations on a variety of these alternative NOx emission control strategies.
 There are also examples of SCR systems that employ a solid reductant that can be used to generate the ammonia rather than the current DEF liquid.
-These alternative NOx reduction but will need to compete with current urea-SCR systems in terms of performance and cost in the market.
+These alternative NOx reduction technologies, in some cases, offer the potential for more robust or "secure" real world operation but will need to compete with current urea-SCR systems in terms of performance and cost in the market.
 Some of these alternative technologies will also need the development of an appropriate reductant infrastructure to ensure wide scale reductant availability.